jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-2/index.md

   </dd>
 </dl>

+The video above shows how users would experience the site on a low-end phone on a good 3G connection.
+Alternatively, scroll along the timeline above.

 ## Possible improvements

 A loading spinner doesn't count as a first content render.
 A loading spinner is just an apology for being so slow 😀.
 Interestingly the _vast majority_ of the performance lost here is down to one easily fixable issue: